own3d/docs/docs/docs/cloud/kv.md

 OWN3D's Key-Value Store is a very simple NoSQL databases that allows you to store and retrieve data.
 It is designed to be used for small amounts of data, such as settings, preferences, and other small pieces of data.

+It also features client-side encryption, which means that the data is encrypted before it is sent to the server.
+The server only sees the encrypted data and cannot decrypt it.
+The encryption key is stored on the client-side and is never sent to the server.

 Values can be up to 16 KB in size.
 The free tier has a limit of 10,000 operations per month and a maximum storage of 10 MB.
 Verified Developers can request a higher limit.